Naf7nh/ThermalVision/README.md

   * Instructions for using the system with Python **(Recommended)**
 * Recommendations for courses relevant to this work

-### Dataset Organization Script
+### Dataset Creation Script
-This Python script contains the
+This Python script contains the provisions for the following:
+* Creating the training and validation dataste directories
+* Creating the subfolders for the training and validation datasets
+* Functions to read the PGM images and parse that information for each image into CSV files
+* Splitting the entire dataset based on the desired training/validation split and randomly assigning images into each dataset

+Please ensure that the Images folder is created before running this script.
+An example of the Image folder is provided below:
+- 📂 Images
+  - 📂 0 People
+  - 📂 1 Person
+  - 📂 2 People
+  - 📂 3 People
+  - 📂 4 People

+**IMPORTANT** This script should be used only when splitting the images into the training and validation datasets.
+Each time this script is executed, the images will be randomly assigned to the training or validation set.
+No two runs will result in the same allocation.
+The CSV files generated should be saved and used until a new split is desired.

+### CNN Creation
-The Python file contains the script that is used to train the alogrithm that is used to detect occupants in the designated spaces
+The Python file contains the script used to train the algorithm that detects occupants in the designated spaces and includes the following:
+* A function to parse the image information from the training and validation dataset CSVs
+* Functions to define the validation image augmentation and model creation
+* Model training block
+* Functionality to save the trained model and output a converted model file suitable for the Raspberry Pi